2023 Golf Club Referendum Question

 Comprehensive Plan

 Help Shape Glencoe’s Future!
-The Village is starting the process of updating its comprehensive plan (which was last done in 1996!).
-This plan will provide a guide to coordinated, long-range growth and development through goals, policies and projects that implement our community’s vision for the future.
+The Village is in the process of updating its comprehensive plan (which was last done in 1996!).
+This new plan, titled All In, Glencoe will provide a guide to coordinated, long-range growth and development through goals, policies and projects that implement our community’s vision for the future.
 The planning process will be informed by extensive community engagement and we hope to have participation from all of Glencoe, and look forward to hearing from you.
+Learn more here.

 Construction Projects

 The Village of Glencoe was incorporated in 1896.
 While little of our original public infrastructure remains, much of it is approaching multiple decades in age and needs replacement.
-Learn what projects are slated for the upcoming year.
+Learn what projects are slated for the upcoming year here.

 Lead Service Line Replacement